18F/handbook/_pages/general-information-and-resources/glossary.md

 - **IaC** - Infrastructure as Code.
 A technique allowing a software engineer to write code that defines IT infrastructure, like, definitions of servers needed by a project.
 The code can be read by a machine that then provisions the needed server.

-- **Integrity** - means the the soundness/fitness of purpose of our systems or information.
+- **Integrity** - means the soundness/fitness of purpose of our systems or information.
 So if a backup was lost, or an app stopped logging for a while, or some documents got deleted, those are integrity issues.
 Sometimes these can indicate deeper incidents (like an attacker deleting logs to cover their tracks), so it's important to report these.

 - **ISSO** - Information System Security Officer.